The ecommerce link building playbook

 This is the step that separates ecommerce SEO that works from link building that just looks busy.
 Authority earned on a buying guide is worthless to your bottom line until it reaches the category page that ranks for the commercial term.

 The mechanics are simple.
 A buying guide that earns 20 referring domains should link, high in its content and with natural anchor text, to the category page it supports.
 That category page should link to its best sub-categories and hero products.
 Authority flows down the structure from the content that earns it to the pages that sell.
-Most stores leak this authority by burying internal links in footers or skipping them entirely, which is why internal linking sits at the centre of our link building process rather than being treated as an afterthought.
+Most stores leak this authority by burying internal links in footers or skipping them entirely, which is why internal linking sits at the center of our link building process rather than being treated as an afterthought.

 This is exactly how a smaller brand outranks a bigger one.
 When we ran a campaign for a challenger ecommerce store, the result was the brand becoming number one in its market, not by matching the incumbent’s domain authority but by building a relevant content moat and routing its authority into the category pages that mattered.